 In 2002, supporters organized a major capital campaign.
 A beautiful, soaring new entrance was added, plus the inspiring Trinklein Learning Center, additional classrooms and administrative offices.

 Recent improvements included a $450,000 renovation of the kitchen and dining hall, now designed to serve the growing needs of students, staff and the community.
 The fine arts facilities, including our impressive Music Room, received significant enhancements.
 Most recently, a $150,000 renovation of one of our science labs was completed.
 The school’s building expansions project broke ground in the spring of 2022.
 Visit our Campaign Website to learn more.
-Continuous improvement encourages an atmosphere of high expectations and high achievement, and families of all faiths embrace Racine Lutheran High as their first choice for Christian education.
+Continuous improvement encourages an atmosphere of high expectations and high achievement, and families of all faiths embrace Racine Lutheran High School as their first choice for Christian education.